 - Members of the Church in Parque Urquiza

 - Neighborhoods in Parque Urquiza

 - Apartment in Parque Urquiza

-This is the Laurino family.
+Above is the Flores family, José and María, and their three kids (names changed to protect their identity).
 I really enjoyed meeting them and teaching them the discussions and seeing their whole family come into the waters of baptism.
-A few years ago, I connected with Brother Laurino on Facebook and found out that his youngest son, the baby in the picture, was preparing to serve a full-time mission.
+A few years ago, I connected with Brother Flores on Facebook and found out that his youngest son, the baby in the picture, was preparing to serve a full-time mission.
 That gave me much joy and satisfaction.
 I felt like Alma who, when he was reunited with the sons of Mosiah, “did rejoice exceedingly to see his brethren; and what added more to his joy, they were still his brethren in the Lord” (Alma 17:2).

 This is the wife and children of the Parque Urquiza Ward bishop, Cabrera.
 This family fed us lunch frequently, for which we were very grateful.
 I also enjoyed spending time with them, as they reminded me of my own family back home.
 This is Steve Regis, a member of the stake high council, and his wife and sister in law.
 Steve grew up in California, and I heard he may have later moved back to the US, but we have not connected since the mission.
 I remember a powerful lesson he gave one Sunday about the Prophet Joseph Smith.

 This is the bishopric of the Parque Urquiza Ward.
 From left to right: A brother who’s name I don’t recall, Bishop Cabrera, and Brother Burgeño.
 As I recall, Brother Burgeño got married and sealed to his wife in the Buenos Airies Temple while I was serving there.